numaproj/numaflow/docs/development/releasing.md

 ## Before Release

-If the new version to be released has backwards incompatible changes, i.e. it does not support older SDK versions, you must update the `pkg/sdkclient/serverinfo/versions.go` [file](https://github.com/numaproj/numaflow/blob/main/pkg/sdkclient/serverinfo/versions.go).
-Change the value of the necessary languages to the new minimum supported SDK version.
-Ensure that this change is merged and included in the release.
+If the new version to be released has backwards incompatible changes, i.e. it does not support older SDK versions, you
+must:

+1. Update the `pkg/sdkclient/serverinfo/versions.go` [file](https://github.com/numaproj/numaflow/blob/main/pkg/sdkclient/serverinfo/versions.go) by
+changing the value of the necessary languages to the new minimum supported SDK version
+2. Add this new mapping to `docs/version-mapping.yaml` (with the key being the version to be released), so that if it is overwritten in the future we have it documented

+Ensure that these changes are merged and included in the release.

 ## Release Steps